Visiting Dubrovnik: what are the best things to do and see in the Pearl of the Adriatic?

 Where to stay in Dubrovnik?

 After spending the day visiting the old town or sunbathing on the beaches and offshore islands, you will greatly appreciate staying in or near the historic center.
 From traditional rooms in the old quarter to luxury suites by the sea, Dubrovnik has accommodation for all budgets and tastes.
-Make sure you find the cheapest or most suitable hotel for your stay (with friends, as a couple…) on a online booking service.
+Make sure you find the cheapest or most suitable hotel for your stay (with friends, as a couple…) on a online booking service or if you are looking for homestay accomodation, Airbnb will have a large selection of places near everything you’ll want to do in Dubrovnik.

 For more details, simply check out The best areas to stay in Dubrovnik